ctacdev/openfdapool1/README.md

 1. The project monitors the /master branch instead of develop
 2. The shell script task is responsible for building the docker container and deploying it instead of simply creating test reports

-The shell scrip can be seen here:
+The shell script can be seen here:

     #!/bin/bash